MicrosoftDocs/powerbi-docs/articles/powerbi-content-pack-xero.md

 ## Troubleshooting

--   For issues connecting the Xero content pack for Power BI like error messages or very slow load times, first clear the cache / cookies and restart the browser, then reconnect to Power BI.

 -   Xero users must have the following roles to access the Xero content pack for Power BI: "Standard + Reports" or "Advisor".
 The content pack relies on the user-based permissions to access reporting data through Power BI.

+-   If you receieve a failure after loading for some time, verify how long it took to see that error message.
+Note that the access token provided by Xero is only valid for 30min so accounts with more data than can be loaded in that timeframe will fail.
+We're actively working to improve this.

+-   During the load the tiles on the dashboard will be in a generic loading state.
+This is not expected to change until the full load completes.
+If you receive a notification that your load completed but the tiles are still loading, try refreshing the dashboard tiles using the ... in the top right of your dashboard.

 -   If your content pack fails to refresh, please check if you have connected to the same organisation more than once in Power BI.
 Xero only allows a single active connection to an organisation and you may see an error indicating your credentials are invalid if you connect to the same one more than once.

+-   For issues connecting the Xero content pack for Power BI like error messages or very slow load times, first clear the cache / cookies and restart the browser, then reconnect to Power BI.

 For other issues, please file a ticket at http://support.powerbi.com if the issue persists.